 Twins Hike Starting Point

-You can start the hike from either side, but I prefer to start from Wong Nai Chung Gap Road and finish in Stanley.
+You can start the hike from either end, but I prefer to start from Wong Nai Chung Gap Road and finish in Stanley.

-To make your way to the starting point, you can catch bus number 6, 41A, 76, 63, or 66 to Wong Nai Chung Reservoir Park.
+To make your way to the starting point, take bus number 6, 41A, 76, 63, or 66 to Wong Nai Chung Reservoir Park.
 Once you alight at the Sinopec gas station, walk up the short flight of steps that go up to Tai Tam Reservoir Road.

 This is where the Twin Peaks Hike begins.